 Histamine intolerance is different from a food allergy.
 But, they can have similar treatments.

 A food allergy causes the body to mount an immune response after eating allergic foods.

 With histamine intolerance, your body doesn’t have the ability to break down histamine in the body, which can result in a number of symptoms.

 Our bodies normally break down histamine with DAO that is produced in the gut.
 DAO is also made in the uterine tissue as well.
-This enzyme prevents a buildup of histamine.
+This enzyme prevents the buildup of histamine.

-However, levels of DAO enzyme are often low in the blood in people who have histamine intolerance.
+However, levels of DAO enzyme are often low in the blood of people who have histamine intolerance.

 Levels of DAO in the blood, also known as serum diamine oxidase, may increase due to stress, so interpretation of lab values may be difficult.

 Leaky gut and histamine intolerance

 Many experts believe that the condition of histamine intolerance is related to a leaky gut.
 So focusing on healing the gut, including a gluten-free diet, may help improve histamine tolerance.

 Genetic factors may also play a role.